The Geometry of the Payoff Space

 The projection result established in Property 1 extends naturally to higher-dimensional subspaces.
 Let M \subseteq L be a subspace with linearly independent basis \{x_{1}, x_{2}, \ldots, x_{N}\}, and collect the basis elements into the random vector \mathbf{x} = (x_{1}, \ldots, x_{N})'.
 We say that y_{M} \in M is the projection of y \in L onto M if it minimizes \lVert{y - z}\rVert over all z \in M.

 Since any z \in M takes the form \mathbf{a}'\mathbf{x} for some \mathbf{a} \in \mathbb{R}^{N}, the projection solves \min_{\mathbf{a} \in \mathbb{R}^{N}} \lVert{y - \mathbf{a}'\mathbf{x}}\rVert^{2} = \min_{\mathbf{a} \in \mathbb{R}^{N}} \operatorname{E}\left[(y - \mathbf{a}'\mathbf{x})^{2}\right].
 The first-order condition with respect to \mathbf{a} yields \operatorname{E}\left[(y - \mathbf{a}'\mathbf{x})\mathbf{x}\right] = \operatorname{E}(y\mathbf{x}) - \operatorname{E}(\mathbf{x}\mathbf{x}')\mathbf{a} = \mathbf{0}.
-Provided the Gram matrix G = \operatorname{E}(\mathbf{x}\mathbf{x}') is invertible, the unique minimizer is \mathbf{a} = G^{-1}\operatorname{E}(y\mathbf{x}), so y_{M} = \mathbf{a}'\mathbf{x} = \operatorname{E}(y\mathbf{x})'G^{-1}\mathbf{x}.
+The Gram matrix G = \operatorname{E}(\mathbf{x}\mathbf{x}') has (i,j) entry \operatorname{E}(x_i x_j), the second cross-moment of the i-th and j-th basis payoffs; it is positive definite whenever the basis payoffs are linearly independent.
+Provided G is invertible, the unique minimizer is \mathbf{a} = G^{-1}\operatorname{E}(y\mathbf{x}), so y_{M} = \mathbf{a}'\mathbf{x} = \operatorname{E}(y\mathbf{x})'G^{-1}\mathbf{x}.
 The residual z = y - y_{M} satisfies \langle{z, x_{i}}\rangle = 0 for every i = 1, \ldots, N. By linearity, this extends to \langle{z, x}\rangle = 0 for every x \in M, and the Pythagorean identity becomes \lVert{y}\rVert^{2} = \lVert{y_{M}}\rVert^{2} + \lVert{z}\rVert^{2}.

 Property 3 (Projection onto a Subspace) Let M \subseteq L be a subspace with linearly independent basis \{x_{1}, \ldots, x_{N}\}, let \mathbf{x} = (x_{1}, \ldots, x_{N})', and assume the Gram matrix G = \operatorname{E}(\mathbf{x}\mathbf{x}') is invertible.
 For any y \in L, the projection onto M is y_{M} = \operatorname{E}(y\mathbf{x})'G^{-1}\mathbf{x}.
 The residual z = y - y_{M} satisfies \langle{z, x}\rangle = 0 for all x \in M, and \lVert{y}\rVert^{2} = \lVert{y_{M}}\rVert^{2} + \lVert{z}\rVert^{2}.